-Industry Focus: Banking
+Industry Focus: Mobile Security for Banking

 Technology has played a key role in the creation of a sustainable work environment.
 The banking sector has been at the forefront in the uptake and installation of new information systems and technologies aimed at streamlining their business operation as well as creating strong brands.
 The new technologies range from the installation of automated teller machines (ATM), an electronic banking technology that allows customers to perform a self-service transaction that includes, deposit, withdrawal, payments of bills, and transfer of funds (Kagan, 2020).
 Electronic data management systems have also experienced an upsurge in the corporate world as many companies are shifting to the installation of electronic resource planning system (ERP).